-Croatian House, Split
+Croatian Home, Split

-Croatian House, located in Tončićeva Street, Split, is one of the most representative Art Nouveau buildings in the city.
+Croatian Home, located in Tončićeva Street, Split, is one of the most representative Art Nouveau buildings in the city.
 It was built in 1908 according to the design of architect Kamilo Tončić, and intended as a gathering place for cultural, artistic, and sports associations.

 Read more